DistillKac: Few-Step Image Generation via Damped Wave Equations: Introduction

 Diffusion models have catalyzed an enormous research wave.
 Since the seminal Denoising Diffusion Probabilistic Models (DDPM) paper, there are now tens of thousands of diffusion-related publications, and the DDPM work alone has accrued well over twenty-five thousand citations \citep{ho2020denoising, sohl2015deep}.
 Conceptually, diffusion models couple a stochastic forward noising process with a reverse-time ordinary differential equation (ODE)/stochastic differential equation (SDE) whose density evolution is governed by the Fokker–Planck equation, a linear second-order partial differential equation (PDE) \citep{songscore}.
 Learning consists of estimating time-indexed scores/velocities and integrating them for sampling \citep{ho2020denoising, song2020improved, songdenoising} Recently, a growing body of work explores probability flow backbones: deterministic ODE flows trained via flow matching and its optimal transport variants \citep{lipmanflow, tongimproving}, rectified flows \citep{liu2022flow}, and unified stochastic interpolants that bridge flows and diffusion \citep{albergo2023stochastic}.

 Yet the PDE lens on generative modeling need not be limited to Fokker–Planck.
 Other classical PDEs offer different structural advantages but remain comparatively underexplored.
 For example, Poisson flow models recast generation through electrostatics-inspired fields \citep{xu2022poisson,xu2023pfgm++}.
 Most relevant to our work, \cite{duong2025telegrapher} replaces the Fokker–Planck equation with the telegrapher equation (1-dimensional damped wave equation) and its stochastic Kac representation, proving finite-speed probability flows that are Lipschitz in Wasserstein distance with globally bounded velocity norms.
 Crucially, telegrapher/Kac dynamics enforce a finite propagation speed: starting from localized mass, the distribution remains inside a causal cone.
 In contrast, diffusion spreads mass instantaneously with effectively infinite propagation speed, which also manifests as stiff, rapidly growing reverse-time velocities near terminal time \citep{yang2023lipschitz}.
+Indeed, diffusion arises as a limit of the damped wave equation as the damping and propagation speed tend to infinity.
 This structural gap, finite speed versus infinite-speed propagation, will be central to our modeling and algorithms.

 In this paper, we pivot to the damped wave equation and its stochastic Kac representation, which induces finite-velocity probability flows.
 Compared to diffusion ODEs/SDEs, whose velocity norms can blow up near terminal time, Kac dynamics yield globally bounded kinetic energy and Lipschitz regularity in Wasserstein space.
 Intuitively, the finite-speed cap $c$ acts like a built-in stability constraint: trajectories cannot accelerate without bound, characteristic fronts move no faster than $c$, and late-time integration is less stiff.
 Building on this structure, we introduce guided Kac flows for conditional generation and distilled Kac flows for few-step sampling: (i) we adapt classifier-free guidance \citep{ho2022classifier} directly in velocity space while preserving bounded-energy guarantees, and (ii) we develop an endpoint-only distillation scheme with a provable endpoint-to-trajectory stability bound.
 Empirically, these properties support stable few-step samplers with strong sample quality.
 Theoretically, they clarify why endpoint matching suffices under finite-speed Kac dynamics.